Space Opera (Valente novel): Origin

 Valente has described the book as the result of having been publicly dared, by one of her Twitter followers, to write a science fiction / fantasy version of Eurovision; an editor then offered to buy such a novel from her, sight unseen.

 Sequel

 In 2019, Valente announced that she was working on a sequel, to be titled Space Oddity.

-Film Adaptation
+Adaptation

 As of September 2018, Space Opera was under development as a movie.